aptonic/dropzone4-actions/README.md

 puts filename
 ```

-The below example gets a yes or no answer from the user and then outputs to debug console depending on the answer:
+The below example gets a yes or no answer from the user and then outputs the result to the debug console:

 ```ruby
 output = $dz.cocoa_dialog('yesno-msgbox --no-cancel --text "Are you sure you want to delete this file?"')